 Students are introduced to visual communication and how meaning is made.
 Topics include the theories about and critical interpretation of visual media.
 Media production projects and presentations are required.

-Offered: Fall.
+Offered: Spring (odd years).

-COMM 243 - Preproduction for Digital Media (4)
+COMM 243W - Writing for Media (4)

 Students are introduced to the concepts and techniques used during the digital media preproduction process.
 Students also learn how to write for a variety of digital media distribution channels.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: FYW 100, FYW 100P or FYW 100H.

-Offered: Fall, Spring.
+Offered: Fall.

 COMM 244 - Digital Media Lab (4)